marianoluiz/coursera-courses/react/fetching_api-react/README.md

 # React Data Fetching Application

+This is a Lab activity for Module 3 of Coursera React course by IBM.

 ## Overview

 In this project, I have created a React application that demonstrates data fetching using a custom React hook.
 The project includes a component named `FetchData` that retrieves and displays data from an API endpoint using the `useFetch` custom hook.